top of page

 Tā Mātou Whakatakanga | Our Mission

-To develop and sustain a Māori Emergency Management Network (local, regional and national), rooted in mātauranga and tikanga Māori, that empowers Māori leadership, builds capacity and capability, drives research and innovation, and fosters collaboration at whānau, hapū, marae and community levels to ensure culturally grounded and equitable responses to emergencies and disasters are resourced and supported.
+To develop and sustain a national Māori Emergency Management Network, rooted in mātauranga and tikanga Māori, that empowers Māori leadership, strengthens capacity, fosters collaboration, and drives innovation to ensure resourced, equitable, and culturally grounded disaster responses.

 DSC01772_edited.jpg